caiges/employees/README.md

 # Developing on the employeesdb app

-To work on the exercise you can use docker-compose command:
+To work on this you can use docker-compose command:

 ```
 docker-compose run app bash